 AirPlay for audiophiles

 Roon Advanced Audio Transport (RAAT) is the technology that allows this all to work in a centralised way.
 Roon describes it as "AirPlay for audiophiles".
 It allows the Roon Core to do everything apart from act as your remote control or the audio output device itself.
-Consequently, it promises fewer drop outs, lower latency and streams of up to 24-bit/384kHz PCM and DSD256.
+Consequently, it promises fewer dropouts, lower latency and streams of up to 32-bit/768kHz PCM and DSD512.

 This one's easy.
-A Roon controller is a software remote control for your Roon service.
+Roon Remote is the name of the Roon app on most app stores.
+It is a software remote control for your Roon service.
 It's not the core, it's not your library.
 It's simply the way you access what you've got and the way you ask your Roon Core to play music on your devices.

-"Audio outputs" are the part of the system that make the noise.
+"Audio devices" are the final part of the chain: the output, and the part of the system that makes the noise.
 These might be networked speakers, a music streamer, headphone amps, USB DACS or even a laptop.

 Look out for Roon Ready certification on your playback devices.
 These are the guaranteed Roon integrated bits of kit which have Roon's hi-res streaming RAAT technology inside.
 Roon will discover these without a problem and automatically deliver the highest possible audio quality to them.

-Fortunately, that's not quite the end of it.
-There are one or two more commonplace audio and streaming devices which still work with Roon.
+Fortunately, that's not quite the end of it for Roon audio devices.
+There are one or two more commonplace audio and streaming devices and standards that still work with Roon...

 Does Roon work with AirPlay devices?

-The maximum resolution for AirPlay 1 through Roon is 16bit/44.1kHz.
-Roon will downgrade any audio streams to fit with playback.
+The maximum resolution for AirPlay is a 'CD quality' 16bit/44.1kHz, though, so Roon will downgrade any audio streams to fit with playback at that level.

 Does Roon support Sonos?

 Interestingly, it does!
 Sonos kit is fully supported by Roon.
-The maximum quality audio Sonos hardware can receive is CD-quality, 48kHz/16bit but, as with AirPlay, the Roon Core will downsample higher bitrate streams automatically to fit.
+The maximum quality audio Sonos hardware can receive is CD-quality (16-bit/48kHz) but, as with AirPlay, the Roon Core will downsample higher bitrate streams automatically to fit.

 Roon also supports Chromecast

-You'll get streams of up to 96kHz/24-bit using Chromecast Audio.
+You'll get streams of up to 24-bit/96kHz using Chromecast Audio.
 Other Chromecast devices will support sample frequencies of up to 48kHz.
+Any video-supporting Chromecast devices will also work as a display for Roon to show album artwork, artist photos, and track information, as well as the audio, with what's known as Roon Display.

 What audio quality can Roon stream?

-We covered this above but just in case you're skim reading (as if?), Roon Ready devices can receive streams of up to 384kHz/24-bit PCM and DSD256.
+We covered this above but just in case you're skim reading (as if?), Roon Ready devices can receive streams of up to 32-bit/768kHz PCM and DSD512, covering the majority of consumable files and streams out there.

 Not all networked audio outputs can handle those bitrates, though, so a Roon Core automatically converts the audio streams to the optimal resolution for those other devices.